dodobird181/python-deployer/README.md

-# python-deployer
+# Python-Deployer
- A Flask Server that Listens and Responds to Deployment Webhooks
+Python-Deployer is a Flask app that listens for deployment webhooks and runs the corresponding deploy script on the server if the request is authenticated.